rsdn/CodeJam/PerfTests/Docs/Concepts.md

 > **NOTE**
 >
-> All declarative config annotations are honored only if the config was not passed explicitly (as a `Competition.Run()` argument or via `CompetitionConfigAttribute`).
+> All declarative config annotations do apply only if the config was not passed explicitly (as a `Competition.Run()` argument or via `CompetitionConfigAttribute`).

 It should be obvious for now that CodeJam.PerfTests has very complex configuration system.
 At the same time most end-user use cases are very simple.
 You may want to enable/disable source annotations or specify target platform or just enable troubleshooting mode.
 You do not want to know anything about the configs or what properties should be changed to enable particular scenario.
 Meet the CompetitionFeatures.